 Ultimately, God gave us memory to aid our love for him, our appreciation for what he has done, and our anticipation of what is to come.
 Let’s be faithful to use our memories for these purposes—for God’s glory and our good.

-Blake Glosson is a student at Reformed Theological Seminary.
-He has been published by The Gospel Coalition and republished and/or referred by Eternal Perspective Ministries (Randy Alcorn), Challies.com (Tim Challies), Moody Radio (Dawn and Steve Mornings—here and here), The JOY FM (The Morning Cruise with Dave, Bill, and Carmen), ChurchLeaders.com, The Aquila Report, and numerous other sources.
+Blake Glosson is a pastoral resident at Chapelstreet Church in Geneva, Illinois, and an MDiv student at Reformed Theological Seminary.
+He has been published by The Gospel Coalition and Crosswalk.com and republished and/or referred by Eternal Perspective Ministries (Randy Alcorn), Challies.com (Tim Challies), Moody Radio (here, here, and here), The JOY FM (The Morning Cruise with Dave, Bill, and Carmen), ChurchLeaders.com, The Aquila Report, Monergism.com, and numerous other sources.
 Previously, he served as the director of young adults at New Covenant Bible Church in St. Charles, Illinois.

 Read “Overcoming Fear of the Future” here.